Walabot-Projects/Walabot-RobotGestures/README.md

 # RobotGestures - A Walabot Application

-This is a simple Walabot application that allows you control a [Pololu DRV8835 Dual Motor Driver Kit](https://www.pololu.com/product/2753) through Walabot gestures.
+A simple Walabot application that allows you control a [Pololu DRV8835 Dual Motor Driver Kit](https://www.pololu.com/product/2753) through Walabot gestures.

 * The code is written in Python and works on both Python 2 and Python 3.
 * The app was tested on Windows 10 and Ubuntu 16.04.